elixir-webrtc/ex_webrtc/guides/transceiver_guide.md

 ## Warmup

-Warmup is a technic where we establish or start establishing WebRTC connection before we get access to media devices.
+*Warmup* is a technique where we establish or begin to establish WebRTC connection before gaining access to media devices.
-Once media becomes available, we attach `MediaStreamTrack` to the peer connection using `replaceTrack`.
+Once the media becomes available, we attach a `MediaStreamTrack` to the peer connection using `replaceTrack`.
-This allows us to speed-up connection establishment time.
+This process allows us to speed up the connection establishment time.

 Read more at: https://www.w3.org/TR/webrtc/#advanced-peer-to-peer-example-with-warm-up